w4bo/teaching-handsondatapipelines/README.md

 - Big data processing (`spark`)
 - OLAP and data visualization (`tableau`)

-Besides Tableau, all the necessary software is shipped with docker containers.
+Besides Tableau, all the necessary software is shipped with docker containers

-## Data cleaning and preprocessing
-## Machine learning
-## Big data elaboration on Spark
-## OLAP and data visualization